 Here are some bird abatement tips pulled from multiple sources and “Gulls Damage Prevention and Control Methods,” adapted from USDA information.

 - Gulls prefer to nest in areas where they can see long distances.
 Now is the time to start cleaning building rooftops and deterring birds from building new nests and laying eggs.
-It is legal to remove nests as long as there are no eggs in the nest.
-Clearing inactive nests must be done frequently-even several times a week now through June!
+It is illegal to remove nests.

 - Fix holes, crevices in building facades/overhangs that attract birds;